turbot/guardrails-docs/docs/guides/hosting-guardrails/installation/install-tef/with-guardrail-vpc/index.md

 > A wildcard certificate is highly recommended.
 Without a wildcard cert, the certificate will need to be updated with the new workspaces as they are brought online.
 > Wildcard certificates should include entries for both the base **Installation Domain Name** and a wildcard for workspaces (e.g., `turbot.mycompany.com` and `*.turbot.mycompany.com`).
 If wildcard certificates are not allowed, the certificate should cover the base **Installation Domain Name**, all workspace domain names, and any public API gateways.

+> [!IMPORTANT]
+> **Manager DNS records in Route 53** It is highly recommended that you allow Turbot to manage DNS records in Route53.
+If you choose not to do so, you must manually update DNS records every time you install a new version in your workspaces.

 ![Installation Parameter](/images/docs/guardrails/guides/hosting-guardrails/installation/install-tef/with-guardrail-vpc/service-catalog-tef-parameter-installation.png)

+> [!Note]
+> Each region must be given a different **Region Code** identifier, allowing the stacks to be automatically coordinated for peering etc. Select "alpha" as the **Region Code** for this first region.

-Keep the rest of the parameters in this section at their default values, leaving the `Turbot Guardrails License Key` field blank.
+Proceed to `Logging` section leaving the `Turbot Guardrails License Key` field blank.

 ## Step 8: Configure Logging

-Select the desired values for **Turbot Handler Log Retention Days**, **Audit Trail Log Retention Days**, **Turbot Guardrails Process Log Objects Retention Days** and **Turbot Guardrails Mod Installation Data Retention Days** or keep all with default values.

 Select the desired values for `Turbot Handler Log Retention Days`, `Audit Trail Log Retention Days`, `Turbot Guardrails Process Log Objects Retention Days`, and `Turbot Guardrails Mod Installation Data Retention Days`, or leave them all at their default values.

 <!-- ![Logging](/images/docs/guardrails/guides/hosting-guardrails/installation/install-tef/with-guardrail-vpc/service-catalog-tef-parameter-logging.png) -->

-## Step 9: Configure Network  Option A - Created in this Stack
+## Step 9: Configure Network with New VPC - Created in this Stack

 The Turbot Guardrails Enterprise Foundation setup can create the VPC to host Turbot Guardrails, when `Network  Option A` is selected for the installation.
 Leave all fields in `Network - This Region [Option B - Predefined]` as blank as this option is used to install [Guardrails into an existing VPC](guides/hosting-guardrails/installation/install-tef/with-existing-vpc) .